dbzl-project11/dbzl-project11.github.io/usefulInfo/charging.md

 But note that some characters could charge up to all 5 bars with ULP 1, which means that they will essentially be an android.
 If that character doesn't like to charge, and can passively charge up to 4 bars already, it may be worth using ULP 1 and Ki +1 or Ki +2 to increase charge rate.
 (Especially considering that the Ki+1/+2 will negate the charge negative, allowing active charging to go unaffected.)

-Blue potaras/Launch's Support– core part of a build Fighting Spirit – use when you think it'll do better for you than Hatred of Saiyans, or if already equipping a passive charge potara.
+- Blue potaras/Launch's Support– core part of a build
+- Fighting Spirit – use when you think it'll do better for you than Hatred of Saiyans, or if already equipping a passive charge potara.

-Passive Charge Potaras: so this is where it gets a bit complicated, as all androids (with the exception of 19 and Dr. Gero) charge to full power on their own by default, so passive charge potaras can be considered much like the regular charge potaras.
+Passive Charge Potaras: so this is where it gets a bit complicated, as all androids charge to full power on their own by default, so passive charge potaras can be considered much like the regular charge potaras.
 (For simplicity's sake, I'm only dealing with Android characters below)

 So here's the math behind the passive charge potaras:
 On average, a match lasts about 10 minutes, and if you make the assumption that each player has an equal amount of time on the field (2.5 minutes) this equates to: